Gavinok/ghighlight/README.md

 ## Todo
 - [ ] Toggling (bold instead of color)
-- [ ] Arguments to specify language in case Source-highlight doesn't recognize it
+- [ ] Arguments to specify language in case source-highlight doesn't recognize it
 - [ ] Correct error messages
 - [ ] Support for mom macros